FLAK-ZOSO/Inomhus/README.md

 - [Windows](https://github.com/FLAK-ZOSO/Inomhus/blob/main/inomhus.exe)
 - [MacOS](https://github.com/FLAK-ZOSO/Inomhus/blob/main/inomhusApple)

+⚠️ - those executables are outdated as it is tedious to compile them on all targets for each release not having all those machines available
+⚠️ - the executables for MacOS are never completely statically compiled [for a known static linking problem](https://stackoverflow.com/questions/3801011/ld-library-not-found-for-lcrt0-o-on-osx-10-6-with-gcc-clang-static-flag/3801032#3801032)

 ## Usage

 Open your ANSI terminal - on Windows you should use Windows Terminal while on Linux and MacOS you can use the default terminal - and run the executable.